-- For matches without Red Cards (players, coaches, spectators etc.): scan in or attach a photo of both sides of both team’s line up cards into an email and send the email to email@example.com.
+- For all matches: Within 24hrs of the match scan in or attach a photo of both sides of both team’s line up cards into an email and send the email to firstname.lastname@example.org.
 Photos must be clear so all information on the card is legible.

 - For matches with Red Cards including Double Yellows (players, coaches, spectators etc.): When a red card is issued you need to complete the following two steps:

-- All red cards must by recorded on a match report.
+b) All red cards must by recorded on a match report.
 Send a copy of the match report to the SBSRA Member-at-Large.
-Once the MAL approves the match report, Mail Line-Up Cards, retained SBPSL ID cards and the approved match report the SBPSL address shown on the Line-Up Cards: SBPSL, P.O.
-Box 1070, Torrance, CA 90505
+Once the MAL approves the match report, mail Line-Up Cards, retained SBPSL ID cards and the approved match report to the SBPSL address shown on the Line-Up Cards: SBPSL, P.O.
+Box 1070, Torrance, CA 90505.

 - Forfeit Procedures